Dedicated to improving our understanding of digital games

 Social Program

-Please describe in the proposal thoughts and ideas on social program activities (e.g., reception, conference dinner), synergistic parallel activities (e.g., co-located events), and general efforts to bring the community together.
+Please describe thoughts and ideas on social program activities (e.g., reception, conference dinner), synergistic parallel activities (e.g., co-located events), and general efforts to bring the community together.
 Due to the nature of the conference, it is encouraged to think of exhibitions or events/activities where attendees can play games.

 Accommodation

 Most attendees will need accommodation during the conference period.
-One of the responsibilities of the conference hosts/organizers is to locate and reserve a bulk of affordable lodging for attendees.
+One of the responsibilities of the conference hosts/organizers is to locate affordable lodging for attendees.
 Please describe the proposed accommodation options, including the price range of the hotel rooms and the distance to the main venue.
+SASDG strongly prefers to avoid committing to blocks of hotel rooms, unless there is no penalty for empty rooms.

 Suggested Tracks (and Track Chairs)